 The NCFE is a British awarding body.
-The organisation focuses on working with schools, colleges and other higher education providers to deliver academic and vocational courses.
+Moreover, the organisation focuses on working with schools, colleges and other higher education providers to deliver academic and vocational courses.

 History of the NCFE

 The NCFE was, until the 1990s, called the Northern Council for Further Education.
 This council was a happy union between 9 education authorities and 1 council.
-The earliest incarnation of these parent bodies came in the 1840s, more than 3 decades before education was even compulsory in England.
+In addition, the earliest incarnation of these parent bodies came in the 1840s, more than 3 decades before education was even compulsory in England.
 Together, they pooled their strengths and visions to become the NCFE.

 T-Levels are a new qualification being introduced in Britain by the UK Government.
 The ‘T’ stands for ‘Technical’.
 The qualification is an alternative to A-Levels that offers classroom learning plus a minimum of 315 hours work experience.
-They are being developed in collaboration with employers to ensure quality work placements that benefit the students and employers.
-The first 3 T-Levels will begin September 2020 and 7 more will follow in 2021.
+Further, they are being developed in collaboration with employers to ensure quality work placements that benefit the students and employers.
+Moreover, the first 3 T-Levels will begin September 2020 and 7 more will follow in 2021.
 One T-Level is worth 3 A-Levels.
 As with BTECs, they’ll be graded Fail, Pass, Merit, Distinction or Distinction*.

 NCFE have won 6 contracts from the Institute for Apprenticeships and Technical Education.
 This means that they’ll be providing 1 of the 3 T-Levels starting in September 2020 and a further 5 of the 7 beginning the following year.